ispeters/async_scope/asyncscope.md

 - constrain the shape of the input sender

 The current proposal goes with the second alternative.
-The main reason is to make it more difficult and explicit to silently drop result.
+The main reason is to make it more difficult and explicit to silently drop results.
 The caller can always transform the input sender before passing it to `spawn()` to drop the values manually.

 > **Chosen:** `spawn()` accepts only senders that advertise `set_value()` (without any parameters) in the completion